JacobDanielsF/CMPM163FinalProject/ReadMe.txt

 - created the sand and wind particle effects, which react to music
 - wrote most of the slides for our presentation
 - helped with the custom shadow effect before it was scrapped
+- created a dust effect using a shader graph, which was not included in our final build due to our other shaders being incompatible with the lightweight render pipeline